 Have you ever wondered what it’s like to be on the other end of the college application process?
 About what it’s like to work in college admissions?
+Being a college admissions counselor or one of the best college admission consultants is a rewarding career path to take.
 Are you thinking about becoming a college admissions counselor when you graduate from school?
 If you said yes to any of those questions, this interview is for you!

 I sat down with one of my good friends, Vanessa Constantinidis, who just so happens to be a college admissions counselor (and a fellow twenty-something, too!).
 Vanessa is currently the Associate Director of Enrollment for North America at the American College of Thessaloniki.
 Yes, she gets to travel around all of North America trying to recruit students for a college in Greece – how cool is that?!